 Online horse race betting is legal in 40 states.
 TwinSpires, TVG, and BetAmerica are the three biggest brands in the legal US online horse racing industry.
 These apps allow for mobile wagering on races from more than 400 racetracks.
 Domestic and international events are available to bettors on these apps.

 In 2011, the US Department of Justice issued an opinion on The Federal Wire Act that paved the way for states to offer online lottery ticket sales.
 Illinois became the first US state with legal online lottery sales in 2012.
-A total of seven states offer online lottery, also including Georgia, Michigan, Kentucky, Pennsylvania, and New Hampshire.
-New Jersey became the latest state to offer online lottery in 2019.
+States offering online lottery include Georgia, Michigan, Kentucky, Pennsylvania, and New Hampshire, New Jersey, and Colorado.

 Online Lottery Games And Bonuses Offered